hablapps/pairstrading/PostPairsTrading.md

 Hence, we're interested in **cointegrated assets**, which are assets that exhibit the following characteristics:
 * They have a similar trend, meaning the difference between both assets maintains a constant mean, and this difference fluctuates around that same mean.
-* This inherent relationship persists in the long run, meaning that our series is not dependent on time.
+* This inherent relationship remains constant in the long run, indicating that the connection between the series is time-invariant.

 Let's shift our focus to the MS component, which has several responsibilities.
 In this section, we'll concentrate on its first task: reading data from the HDB and calculating the degree of cointegration among existing pairs.
 This step is crucial as it lays the foundation for subsequent actions in the strategy.
 How should we go about implementing this process?